Fully Funding Public Education

 Ensuring Economic Security for All

 Everyone has a right to a life of dignity and security.
-In these uncertain times, Minnesotans are concerned about being able to support their families and protect their financial futures.
+As we emerge from the pandemic, Minnesotans are concerned about being able to support their families and protect their financial futures.
 As a small business owner, I understand the economic pressures that families are facing.
 I believe that all Minnesotans deserve a living wage, and as a working mom, I support access to affordable child care, paid family leave, and paid sick time.
 I recognize the critical history of unions in establishing and protecting workers’ rights, and I am a strong supporter of workers’ right to organize and to bargain collectively.
 Our economy is strong, diverse, and innovative, and we can make that economy work for all Minnesotans, not just the 1%.

-With tens of thousands of Minnesotans facing furloughs and layoffs, many people are wondering how they will meet the needs of their families.
-We need an immediate, robust response from the state to ensure that people can pay their bills, not one that protects CEOs and the 1%.
-And when the crisis has passed, we need to prioritize legislation that will protect Minnesotans in the future--requiring paid leave and sick time so that workers do not have to work when they are ill, boosting our unemployment programs to help workers through a crisis, and ensuring a living wage, particularly for those who have had to work on the front lines of the pandemic for little pay.
+As the recovering economy is transformed by the pandemic, many people are wondering how they will meet the needs of their families.
+We need to prioritize legislation that will protect Minnesotans in the future--requiring paid leave and sick time so that workers do not have to work when they are ill, boosting our unemployment programs to help workers through a crisis, and ensuring a living wage, particularly for those who have had to work on the front lines of the pandemic for little pay.

 Protecting Our Environment

-Climate change is one of the most important issues of our time.
+As a member of the House DFL Climate Action Caucus, I recognize that climate change is one of the most important issues of our time.
 My experience as a Hurricane Katrina evacuee gave me firsthand insight into the massive toll that climate change is already having.
-I support actions to decrease emissions of greenhouse gases, improve energy efficiency and sustainability, and create new clean-energy jobs.
+I support bold actions to decrease emissions of greenhouse gases, improve energy efficiency and sustainability, and create new clean-energy jobs.
 In addition, Minnesota’s amazing natural resources—our land, air, and water—need protection from threats including industrial pollution, agricultural run-off, and risky copper-nickel mining.
-As your representative, I would support strong environmental regulations, promote renewable energy, and ensure that Minnesota’s environment will be safe for our children and grandchildren.
+I support strong environmental regulations that promote renewable energy and ensure that Minnesota’s environment will be safe for our children and grandchildren.

 Defending Our Civil Rights

+As a member of both the Judiciary and Public Safety Committees, I frequently hear legislation that has significant implications for our civil liberties.
 As demonstrated by my long-term involvement with the American Civil Liberties Union (ACLU), including six years on the board of directors for the ACLU of Minnesota, I am committed to defending civil rights.
-As your representative, I would fight for racial justice, the right to protest, LGBTQ+ equality, freedom of speech, and privacy rights.
+I support the fight for racial justice, the right to protest, LGBTQ+ equality, freedom of speech, and privacy rights.
 Many of these rights have come under attack in recent years, and Minnesotans need a representative who is willing to provide unwavering support for these liberties.

 Ending Gun Violence